cucumber/common/cucumber-expressions/README.md

     I have a {color} ball

-If the signature of the Step Definition is `(Color)`, then you'll get an instance of that as long as the type has a constructor with signature `(String)`.
+If the signature of the Step Definition is, say `(Color)`, then you'll get an instance of that class as long as the type has a constructor with signature `(String)`.

+Registering an explicit transform is still beneficial, because it will allow Cucumber to suggest snippets for undefined steps with the correct type.

+### Step Definition Snippets and Custom Transforms

+When Cucumber encounters a [Gherkin step](../docs/gherkin.md#steps) without a matching [Step Definition](#), it will print a code snippet with a matching step definition that you can use as a starting point.
+Consider this Gherkin step:

+    Given I have 2 red balls

+Cucumber would suggest a Step Definition with the following Cucumber Expression:

+    Given I have {arg1:int} red balls

+You may have a `Color` class that you want to use to capture the `red` part of the step, but unless you register a transform for that class, Cucumber won't be able to recognise that.
+Let's register a transform for `Color`:

+{% codetabs name="Java", type="java" -%}
+transformLookup.addTransform(new FunctionTransform<>(
+  Color.class,
+  singletonList("red|blue|yellow"),
+  Color::new
+));
+{%- language name="JavaScript", type="js" -%}
+transformLookup.addTransform(new Transform(
+  ['color'],
+  Color,
+  ['red|blue|yellow'],
+  s => new Color(s)
+))
+{%- language name="Ruby", type="rb" -%}
+transform_lookup.add_transform(Transform.new(
+  ['color'],
+  Color,
+  ['red|blue|yellow'],
+  lambda { |s| Color.new(s)}
+))
+{%- endcodetabs %}

+This time, Cucumber would recognise that `red` looks like a color and suggest a Step Definition snippet with the following Cucumber Expression:

+    Given I have {arg1:int} {arg2:color} balls

-### Regular Expression support
+### Regular Expressions

-Regular Expressions can be used instead of Cucumber Expressions.
+Cucumber has a long relationship with Regular Expressions, and they can still be used instead of instead of Cucumber Expressions if you prefer.

-Type transformation works with Regular Expressions too, as long as the expression uses one of the argument patterns in the registered transforms.
+The Cucumber Expression library's Regular Expression support has automatic type conversion just like Cucumber Expressions.

 In the `Currency` example above, the following Regular Expression would cause automatic conversion to `Currency`: